v-fearam/msbuild-examples/custom-task-code-generation/README.md

 ### Step 6, Generate console app and test our new MSBuild task

 Now, we are going to create a standard .Net Core console app for testing the nuget package generated.
+:warning: We need to avoid generating a MSBuild custom task in the same MSBuild process which is going to consume it.
+The new project should be in a complete different Visual Studio Solution or the new project use a dll pre-generated and re-located from the standard output.
-We could called MSBuildConsoleExample the new project.
+We could called MSBuildConsoleExample the new project on a new Visual Studio Solution.
 We must import the AppSettingStronglyTyped nuget.
 We need to define a new package source and define a local folder as package source, [please follow the instructions](https://docs.microsoft.com/nuget/consume-packages/install-use-packages-visual-studio#package-sources).
 Then copy our nuget on that folder and install on our console app.

 Then, we should rebuild to be sure every thing is ok.